 Aneleise joined the ACA staff as the Communications Director in March 2019.
 She has a background in programming and public engagement, and has established a strong commitment to community access and artistic enrichment.
 She holds a Masters Degree in Arts Administration from Boston University and Bachelors Degree in Studio Arts from Stonehill College.
 In her free time she is a practicing visual artist focusing on mixed media and also teaches adjunct for the Visual and Performing Arts Dept at Stonehill College in their Arts Administration program.
 She loves supporting other artists by facilitating opportunities for exhibition, education, and connection.

 Pam joined the ACA in 1999 and is a practicing artist on top of all she does to keep the ACA chugging along each day!
 Her paintings and drawings have been exhibited and collected in private collections in California, Connecticut and Massachusetts.
 She has worked as teacher, set painter for Deborah Abel Dance company, Little Theater for the Deaf, O'Neill Theater Center in Waterford, CT and the Armory Center for the Arts in Pasadena, CA. & Farmington Valley Arts Center, Avon, CT.
-Along with her duties as the Operations Manager here at ACA, Pam is also the hardworking Director of Arlington Open Studios!
+Along with her duties as the Operations Director here at ACA, Pam is also the hardworking Director of Arlington Open Studios!

 Delia joined ACA staff during the summer of 2021 as the Camp Manager, and currently serves as the Program Manager.
 She holds a BFA in Photography from University of Colorado Denver, and M.Ed. in Arts, Community and Education from Lesley University.
 She is passionate about increasing access to the arts, as well as focusing on equitable experiences for underserved youth.
 As a visual artist, her focuses include photography, mixed media, and poetry.